After CNN named “Cendol from Singapore” as one of the 50 world’s best desserts, there was an uproar on social media about the dessert’s origin.

 Branch: F&B12 Trengganu Street, Singapore 058466

 Run by young hawkers, I would say that Old Amoy Chendol is one of the best versions I had in Singapore, with rich and thick Gula Melaka.

-Get a delicious bowl of the famous cold dessert at only $2 for a bowl, and this stall with 4 seats is dedicated to just this one dessert.
+Get a delicious bowl of the famous cold dessert at only $2 for a bowl.

 From Gula Melaka to the green jelly, everything is prepared fresh from scratch every single day